vegaprotocol/documentation/versioned_docs/version-v0.72/tools/vega-console.md

 ipfs daemon
 ```

-> **¹**  Find the tag you’re interested in [on the Releases page](https://github.com/vegaprotocol/frontend-monorepo/releases), or by running:
+> **¹**  Find the tag want on the Vega front-end monorepo [Releases page ↗](https://github.com/vegaprotocol/frontend-monorepo/releases), or by running:
 > ```shell
 > git describe --tags $(git rev-list --tags --max-count=3)
 > ```
 >
-> **²**  The IPFS CIDv0 & CIDv1 are shown on each individual release page (for example: [v0.20.24-core-0.71.6](https://github.com/vegaprotocol/frontend-monorepo/releases/tag/v0.20.24-core-0.71.6))
+> **²**  The IPFS CIDv0 & CIDv1 are shown on each individual release page.
+For example: [v0.20.24-core-0.71.6 ↗](https://github.com/vegaprotocol/frontend-monorepo/releases/tag/v0.20.24-core-0.71.6))

-This is like the [Quick Start version above](#quick-start), but the whole process is happening on your machine, in a standardised build container.
+This is like the [Quick Start version above](#quick-start), but the whole process happens on your machine, in a standardised build container.
 It will take a little longer than the Quick Start version.
-You can inspect the details of the build container by [viewing `docker/node-inside-docker.Dockerfile`](https://github.com/vegaprotocol/frontend-monorepo/blob/develop/docker/node-inside-docker.Dockerfile).
+Inspect the details of the build container by [viewing `docker/node-inside-docker.Dockerfile` ↗](https://github.com/vegaprotocol/frontend-monorepo/blob/develop/docker/node-inside-docker.Dockerfile).